 Let your children see you reading books, newspapers and magazines.
 Talk enthusiastically about what you read.

 Visit libraries and bookstores regularly with the kids.
-Borrow and buy books.
+Borrow, buy and download books.
 Fill the house with reading material.